-- C1.First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023. - ⇒ Include early decision, early action, and students who began studies during summer in this cohort. - ⇒ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ⇒ Admitted applicants should include wait-listed students who were subsequently offered admission. - ⇒ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ⇒ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ⇒ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - ⇒ Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.
+C1.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2024.

+- ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - ✓ Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2024.

-FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 3956 Total first-time, first-year women who applied 5988 Total first-time, first-year of another gender who applied 126
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied Total first-time, first-year women who applied Total first-time, first-year of another gender who applied Total first-time, first-year of unknown gender who applied

-FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted 3031 Total first-time, first-year women who were admitted 4570 Total first-time, first-year of another gender who were admitted 88
+FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted Total first-time, first-year women who were admitted Total first-time, first-year of another gender who were admitted Total first-time, first-year of unknown gender who were admitted

-FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled 468 Total first-time, first-year women who enrolled 635 Total first-time, first-year of another gender who enrolled 9
+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled Total first-time, first-year women who enrolled Total first-time, first-year of another gender who enrolled Total first-time, first-year of unknown gender who enrolled

-FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled 467 Total part-time, first-time, first-year men who enrolled 1 Total full-time, first-time, first-year women who enrolled 635 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year of another gender who enrolled 9 Total part-time, first-time, first-year of another gender who enrolled 0
+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total full-time, first-time, first-year of unknown gender who enrolled Total part-time, first-time, first-year of unknown gender who enrolled

-If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2023
+If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2024

-FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS IN- STATE OUT- OF- STATE INTERNATIONAL TOTAL Total first-time, first-year (degree-seeking) who applied 2934 6225 990 10162 Total first-time, first-year (degree-seeking) who were admitted 2191 5218 337 7757 Total first-time, first-year (degree-seeking) enrolled 384 694 34 1112
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS IN-STATE OUT-OF- STATE INTERNATIONAL UNK NOWN TOTAL Total first-time, first-year (degree-seeking) who applied Total first-time, first-year (degree-seeking) who were admitted Total first-time, first-year (degree-seeking) enrolled availability) Do you have a policy of placing students on a waiting list?
+Yes No

 C2.
-First-time, first-year wait-listed students
+First time, first-year wait-listed students

-✓ Students who met admission requirements but whose final admission was contingent on space availability)
+✓ Students who met admission requirements but whose final admission was contingent on space